 As part of your data loss prevention plan, you must be tracking who logs on to your file servers and protect files that contain sensitive information.

-3. You are concerned about the effect data breaches could have to your business
+3. You are concerned about the effect data breaches could have on your business

 This one probably applies more to C-level executives than anyone else.
 In recent years, data breaches have been making headlines.
 Organizations worldwide are concerned about the state of their enterprises because of the data breach incidents.